SkoolNotes/Taproot/2020ENG201/KBxEcoPoetryDiscussionPrep.md

 Thank you so much for considering me for the opportunity of helping build your website!

 I have a few questions:

+What functionality do you want the website to have?

 Do you have a current database or would I be setting that up?

-What functionality do you want the website to have?

-Do you have some designs in mind or would you like me to design the site given your needs?
+Do you have some designs in mind or would you like me to design the site?

 What is the timeline looking like?
 When do you need this done?

+Thanks, and best wishes,

+- Huxley